 There is no limit of islands that can be installed on the lawn, but the wire length should not be more than 800 meters.

-When there is an obstacle on the edge, it is required to surround the object with the perimeter wire by the relevant distance for each model ( C model – 28cm / S model – 40cm.
+When there is an obstacle on the edge, surround the object with the Perimeter Wire by the relevant distance for each model ( C model – 28cm / S model – 40cm).

 C-Model You should maintain a minimum of 1 meter (3.3 ft.) between adjacent islands.
 S-Model You should maintain a minimum of 1.5 m (4.9 ft) between wires of adjacent islands.